Terrazzo Tile Flooring: Pros & Cons, Installation, Costs & Ideas

 Underfloor heating friendly

-Terrazzo is a great choice in combination with radiant or hydronic underfloor heating systems, as it is very good at retaining heat.
+Terrazzo is a great choice in combination with radiant or hydronic underfloor heating systems, as it’s very good at retaining heat.

 Properly sealed terrazzo is non-porous and resistant to microbes and mold, making it a very safe flooring surface.